Bitbucket Cloud

 ๐Ÿ”‘ Secret workspace-repo has been updated with new personal access token in the repo-pipelines namespace.

-NOTE: If Repository exist in a namespace other than the default namespace, use tkn pac webhook update-token [-n namespace].
-In the above example, Repository exist in the repo-pipelines namespace rather than the default namespace; therefore the webhook token updated in the repo-pipelines namespace.
+NOTE: If Repository exists in a namespace other than the default namespace, use tkn pac webhook update-token [-n namespace].
+In the above example, Repository exists in the repo-pipelines namespace rather than the default namespace; therefore the webhook token updated in the repo-pipelines namespace.

 Update by changing Repository YAML or using kubectl patch command #